Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/tips-troubleshooting-and-limitations.md

 draft: false
 weight: 55
 ---
-Troubleshooting, known limitations and restrictions that you may encounter while working with the connected / managed environment for Amplify Central and Axway API Manager.
+Troubleshooting, known limitations and restrictions that you may encounter while working with the connected / managed environment for Amplify and Axway API Manager.
 Tips for working with this environment are also provided.

 ## Troubleshooting